 4. Don’t post too much.

 One of the most common questions I get is “how often should I post?”
-A good rule of thumb is 3-4 times a week as long as you are posting good stuff, but there’s no size-fits-all answer.
+A good rule of thumb is 3-4 times a week as long as you are posting good stuff, like fresh content, but there’s no size-fits-all answer.
 Check out the statistics on your posts – that is, likes, comments, and views.
 Your fans will send the message to you louder and clearer (through their silence) than any guru!

 5. Give people a backstage pass to your business.